-The expansion of North Carolina sports betting is poised to start during the first half of 2024.
-The state will be able to capitalize on the licensing and tax revenue of a legal sports betting industry.
+A new era of North Carolina sports betting began on March 11, 2024 with the launch of the state’s first online sportsbooks.
+The state will now be able to capitalize on the licensing and tax revenue of a legal online sports betting industry.

-Below is an overview of North Carolina’s new sports betting law, the taxes and license fees the state will collect and how that money will be used, and revenue projections.
+Below is a look at the latest NC sports betting revenue numbers followed by an overview of North Carolina’s sports betting law and a rundown of the taxes and license fees the state will collect and how that money will be used.

 Expanded legal sports betting in North Carolina